FruitingBat/Web-Music-Player/README.md

 A music player created with HTML and the wavesurfer JavaScript library.
 Streams music from the Internet Archives: https://archive.org/

-Bug: Audio context does not start automatically, the user is required to interact with the waveform to start initial playback.
+Bug: AudioContext does not start automatically, the user is required to interact with the waveform to start initial playback.